even311379/TiledLevel/Guide/TiledItemSet.md

 #### Tiled Item

-These will make a lot impact on painting, not allowed to change except here.
+These will make a lot of impact on the painting process, not allowed to change except here.

 - Extent
   The number of tiles this item occupied.